Diversity and Inclusion Resources

 Developmental Disabilities Services Rate Study

 This study was done by Guidehouse and was presented in 2020.
 In this report, Guidehouse recommends new rate methodologies for a variety of services that are offered to people with developmental disabilities in Illinois.
-To read a summary of their report, visit this link.
+To read the report, visit this link.

 -